riccardoferro/justeat-clone/README.md

 # About this project

-This project was made from me and other 4 contributors in a final project of a bootcamp
+This project was made from me and other 4 contributors in a final project of a bootcamp to replicate all the funcionalities of the JustEat app where his main goal is to acts as an intermediary between independent takeaway food outlets and customers

 ### Stack Tech